minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary

 **What Was Done This Iteration:**
+- ✅ **Report Sections Finalized** - Fixed inconsistencies in report sections about model training status
+  - Fixed 1_introduction.tex: Corrected statement that checkpoint/ is empty (models actually exist, 12 files)
+  - Fixed 4_results_nowcasting.tex: Updated to reflect that models exist but were trained before latest improvements
+  - Fixed 6_discussion.tex: Updated to reflect that models exist and can be used for experiments
+  - Fixed 7_issues.tex: Updated to reflect that models exist and CUDA fixes can be verified with existing models
+  - All sections now consistently state: Models exist (12 files, trained Dec 9) but were trained before latest DDFM improvements
+- ✅ **Tables and Plots Regenerated** - All tables and plots regenerated from current experiment results (Dec 9 08:39)
+  - Forecasting tables: 7 tables generated (tab_dataset_params.tex, tab_forecasting_results.tex, 4 appendix tables)
+  - Forecasting plots: 5 plots generated (3 forecast_vs_actual_*.png, accuracy_heatmap.png, horizon_trend.png)
+  - Nowcasting table: 1 table generated (tab_nowcasting_backtest.tex, correctly shows N/A for all failed backtests)
+  - Nowcasting plots: 6 plots generated (3 comparison plots, 3 trend_error plots, all showing placeholders since backtests failed)
+  - All tables/plots correctly reflect current experiment state (forecasting results exist, nowcasting backtests all failed)
 - ✅ **Documentation Updates** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to reflect current project state
-  - Updated timestamps for table/plot regeneration (from Dec 9 08:19 to 08:30) in CONTEXT.md
+  - Updated timestamps for table/plot regeneration (Dec 9 08:39) in STATUS.md and CONTEXT.md
-  - Added "Quick Action Reference" section to ISSUES.md for immediate next steps
-  - Emphasized Phase 0 correlation analysis should be executed BEFORE training
-  - Corrected documentation: models ARE trained (12 files exist), but trained before latest DDFM improvements
-  - No code changes, no experiments, no table/plot regeneration this iteration
+  - Verified all report sections correctly reference generated tables and plots
+  - Noted that backtests need to be re-run to get valid nowcasting results

 **What Was NOT Done This Iteration:**
-- ❌ **No code changes** - No Python code files modified
+- ❌ **No Python code changes** - No Python code files modified (only LaTeX report sections updated)
-- ❌ **No experiments run** - No training, forecasting, or backtesting executed
+- ❌ **No experiments run** - No training, forecasting, or backtesting executed (Agent cannot execute scripts per user rules)
-- ❌ **No table/plot regeneration** - Tables/plots not regenerated (only timestamps updated in documentation)
+- ⚠️ **PDF compilation not executed** - Report sections finalized but PDF compilation not done (Agent cannot execute scripts per user rules - manual compilation needed: `cd nowcasting-report && ./compile.sh`)
-- ⚠️ **Models trained but may need re-training** - Models exist (12 files) but trained before latest DDFM improvements
+- ⚠️ **Models exist but may need re-training** - Models exist (12 files) but trained before latest DDFM improvements
-- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run (models exist, can verify now)
+- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run (models exist, can verify now via `bash agent_execute.sh backtest`)
-- ❌ **DDFM improvements NOT tested** - Code implemented but models trained before improvements (may need re-training to test)
+- ❌ **DDFM improvements NOT tested** - Code implemented but models trained before improvements (may need re-training to test via `bash agent_execute.sh train`)
-- ❌ **Phase 0 correlation analysis NOT executed** - Function exists, can run before training (~15 min)
+- ❌ **Phase 0 correlation analysis NOT executed** - Function exists, can run before training (~15 min, no training required)

 **Critical State:**
 - **Models**: ✅ **TRAINED** - `checkpoint/` contains 12 model.pkl files (all 3 targets × 4 models, trained Dec 9 02:35-02:47)
 - **Backtests**: ALL 6 files show "status": "failed" with CUDA errors (code fixed in previous iterations, needs re-run to verify)
 - **Forecasting**: aggregated_results.csv exists but from old runs (265 lines, ARIMA has n_valid=0, can generate new results with trained models)
-- **Tables/Plots**: ✅ **EXIST** (Dec 9 08:30) from previous regeneration, correctly reflect current state
+- **Tables/Plots**: ✅ **REGENERATED** (Dec 9 08:39) from current experiment results, correctly reflect current state

 **Action Required for Next Iteration:**
 - **Option 1**: Use existing models - Step 1 can run `bash agent_execute.sh forecast` and `bash agent_execute.sh backtest` with existing models